RedevLtd/Sear/README.md

 ## Example Configuration

 Below is an example Sear Alert config, the Query is sent to your ES server as define.

+Once the number of hits exceeds `9` within the last `10` minutes, an alert will be sent.

 	<Alert>
 		<Name>SMS Errors</Name>